Skip to Content

 This whole process will probably take you 45 minutes from start to finish including the time it will take you to get your smoker up to the right temperature.
 Now that you’re done you need to add “all the things” right??

-Some insist on Swiss cheese on top and let it melt, then eat.
+Some insist on Swiss cheese on top of our Smoked sausage and cabbage, let it melt, then eat.
 If you ate these growing up I bet you can picture how they were served way back then and that is your go to.
 My grandfather was from Germany and so we ate these quite often, with all the traditional things so they’re a must with our spread.

 How do I cook brats?